 Mark Schindler draws a powerful life lesson from the biographical film Claire—The Documentary of Claire Wineland.
 Claire was an inspirational speaker who suffered from cystic fibrosis from birth, dying from a stroke in September 11, 2018 following a lung transplant.
 From her valiant example, we learn that: (1.)
 God the …

-John Ritenbaugh, focusing on Proverbs 4:7, maintains that our supreme objective in godly living is attainment and cultivation of wisdom, which consists of attributes giving us skill in living.
-We learn that the Book of Ecclesiastes has no meaning for someone not called of God, relegating it as an epistle of despair from one of …
+Our supreme objective in godly living is attainment and cultivation of wisdom, which consists of attributes giving us skill in living.

 John Ritenbaugh, focusing on Matthew 10:16-26, warns us that a teacher's disciples cannot escape the kind of persecution directed against their teacher.
 In the wake of this kind of abuse, people can succumb to depression, and in some cases, suicidal depression.
 When we compare ourselves with spiritual heavyweights like the …